rails/rails/guides/source/api_documentation_guidelines.md

 A class or module is marked with `:nodoc:` to indicate that all methods are internal API and should never be used directly.

-If you come across an existing `:nodoc:` you should tread lightly.
-Consider asking someone from the core team or author of the code before removing it.
-This should almost always happen through a pull request instead of the docrails project.

-A `:nodoc:` should never be added simply because a method or class is missing documentation.
-There may be an instance where an internal public method wasn't given a `:nodoc:` by mistake, for example when switching a method from private to public visibility.
-When this happens it should be discussed over a PR on a case-by-case basis and never committed directly to docrails.

 To summarize, the Rails team uses `:nodoc:` to mark publicly visible methods and classes for internal use; changes to the visibility of API should be considered carefully and discussed over a pull request first.

 Regarding the Rails Stack